Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 Technically, we should check that \eqref{eq:restricted-action-definition} indeed always defines an action.
 The following example establishes this in $\Set$, and hence in general by Remark \ref{rem:translating-classical-theory}.

 \begin{example} In $\Set$, the action \eqref{eq:restricted-action-definition} may be written as

 Notice that the original $\G$-action appears here on the right-hand side.
 This is associative because

 where we use the fact that $\varphi$ is a homomorphism in the second step.
+Unitality is similar.

-Unitality follows by a similar argument.
-An important special case occurs when $\varphi$ is a subgroup inclusion $\HH \hookrightarrow \G$.
-In this case, $\varphi(h) = h$, and the action \eqref{eq:restricted-action-definition-set} becomes the restriction of the original $\G$-action to the subgroup $\HH$, which motivates the terminology ``restriction''. \end{example}
+An important special case occurs when $\HH \subseteq \G$ is a subgroup and $\varphi : \HH \hookrightarrow \G$ is the inclusion homomorphism, so that $\varphi(h) = h$.
+The action \eqref{eq:restricted-action-definition-set} is then just the restriction of the original $\G$-action to the subgroup $\HH$, which motivates the terminology ``restriction''. \end{example}